Lusindiso/Awesome-books/README.md

 # Awesome books

-> "Awesome books" is a simple website that displays a list of books and allows you to add and remove books from that list.
+> "Awesome books" is a simple website that is built with JavaScript, it displays a list of books and allows you to add and remove books from that list, and uses localstorage to save data through sessions.

 # Project requirements